top of page

 How do they eat?

-The whale shark is one of only three living species of filter feeders, along with the basking shark and megamouth shark; despite their obvious similarities, the other sharks are only distant relatives.
+The whale shark is one of only three living species of filter feeders, along with the basking shark and megamouth shark; despite their apparent similarities, the other sharks are only distant relatives.

 The whale shark has many rows of teeth called vestigial teeth (300-350 rows of them) that play no role in feeding.

-Active suction - the whale shark opens and closes its mouth, and sucks in huge volumes of water which it then expels through the gills.
+Active suction - the whale shark opens and closes its mouth and sucks in vast volumes of water, which it then expels through the gills.

 In both cases, the food is separated from the water by filter pads that are black sieve-like structures, presumed to be modified gill rakers.
-The whale shark has 20 unique filter pads that are quite different from the other filter-feeding sharks
+The whale shark has 20 unique filter pads quite different from the other filter-feeding sharks.

 Food separation is caused by cross-flow filtration (or tangential flow filtration).
-This is an extremely efficient, anti-fouling filter that works by passing water parallel across the filter pads, rather than perpendicular.
-Water passes to the outside and the food particles continue to the back of the throat.
-Whale sharks have been observed to be "coughing" which is assumed to be the clearing of a build-up of particles on the filter pads.
+This extremely efficient, anti-fouling filter works by passing water parallel across the filter pads rather than perpendicular.
+Water passes to the outside, and the food particles continue to the back of the throat.
+Whale sharks have been observed to be "coughing", which is assumed to be clearing a build-up of particles on the filter pads.

 Bottling

 The whale shake is an active feeder.
 It can either ram the food (Ram filtration) as discussed above or gulp (Active suction) in a stationary position called "Botello" (or bottling).
 The whale shark assumes a vertical position and vacuums up every last morsel of food, be it zooplankton, crustaceans, or tiny tunny eggs.
-They are so fixated on this task at hand that they can appear quite oblivious to anything else, which can allow for a close encounter with these gentle giants.
-However, certain rules must be respected to be able to enjoy this privilege and we will talk about this later.
+They are so fixated on this task that they can appear entirely oblivious to anything else, allowing for a close encounter with these gentle giants.
+However, specific rules must be respected to enjoy this privilege; we will discuss this later.

 About the whale sharks